codingblocks/eck-k8s-skaffold/readme.md

 `skaffold build` will take care of building and publishing to an image repository.
 I wanted to focus on Elastic in this talk, so I don't want to go deep here, but there are a number of configurations, environment variables, and command flags that you can use to configure image repositories.
 Skaffold build can build, and publish to these repositories.

+Skaffold also has support for custom build scripts.

 ## TODO: Actually do this to google?

 Once your artifacts are published, you can use configre a context on your deployment server and run `skaffold deploy` to actually dish out the kubernetes files.
 Anything you can do with skaffold (ie: profiles, helm, kubectl, kustomize, kapt, kaniko, etc) is available to you.